secmff/my_entry/README.md

 ```
 You can choose an other hostname if this one intervenes with your setup.
 You should now be able to access the application by pointing your browser at: http://news.blendle.com.
 Normal deployment would use a round-robin DNS entry.
 Of course you could simply use the IP addresses as well.

-Gain access to the machines just created by:
+To gain access to these machines use:
 ```bash
 vagrant ssh redis01
 vagrant ssh front01